 Group your hanging clothes together by style too.
 All shirts together, pants etc. Makes it easy to go to exactly what you’re looking for.
-Unfortunately it won’t solve the “I have nothing to wear” problem completely ;(
+Unfortunately it won’t solve the “I have nothing to wear” problem ;(

 Next step, always keep your things in the same place.

 2. Create a Dedicated Space

 The next rule for keeping your stuff unbelievably organized?
 Dedicate a space where you store each group of things.
 This is the :: angels singing:: secret sauce.

 Another way to look at it.
 Keep your stuff in “buckets”.

 So for example, all baking stuff goes on one shelf, one basket or in a dedicated bucket.
 When you buy more pantry type baking goodies like icing sugar or cocoa, you put them away in the same place.